-Generally, administrators arrange racks into hot and cold aisle proposed by IBM.
+Generally, administrators arrange racks into the hot and cold aisles proposed by IBM.
 Based on a survey by NY SERDA, around 2/3 of data centers have implemented this approach.
 Racks face each other, and their backs are adjacent to the back of the rack on the next row.
 Data centers are designed to have a clear air path from CRAC to the inlet of servers.
 Correspondingly, a clear path is needed for the air from the exhaust of the servers back to the CRACs.
 Raised floors are also installed in the facility.
-This aims to create a way for an efficient airflow from the CRAC to the server racks.
+This aims to create a way for efficient airflow from the CRAC to the server racks.
 The air rise into perforated tiles facing the servers.

 If servers are arranged in a row facing one direction, the server inlet temperature increases as it proceeds to the next row.
 Therefore, overheating may happen to the last row.
 This also results in hot and cold air mixture in the aisle resulting in inefficiency.

 Temperature Hot Zones

 When air recirculates, the hot temperature zone will develop.
 It can lead to reliability issues of computer components.
 Reliability is the ability of equipment to perform its functions under a specific time frame.
 Reliability factors into availability, as does recovery time after a failure occurs.
 Having a reliable system is a critical variable for the data center.
 In the data center, as downtime becomes longer, the repair cost also increases.
 This serves as clear evidence of the importance of temperature monitoring in implementing proper cooling methods.